 To give you a few ideas here’s my list, which contains several points I hadn’t properly considered until now.

 - Not having to commute in the morning – I live outside of London so having to get up at the crack of dawn and then squeezing myself onto a busy commuter train isn’t my idea of fun.
+Indeed, talking to colleagues and other City business professionals, their commute into London is a bigger cause for anxiety than being in the office per se.

 - Avoiding the hell of the commute home – my second point is related to the first, not having to do it all over again in the evening.